Home » Public Works » Projects and Programs » 1st Street Pedestrian Improvements

 Timeline

 The 1st Street Pedestrian Improvements Project originated as a submittal to LA Metro in 2015.
-Recent land use developments in downtown and the Civic Center Area led the City of Long Beach to revise the scope, and the timeline was adjusted to account for underground utility constraints, design modifications to stay within budget and the City’s acquisition of the 125 Elm building.
+Recent land use developments in Downtown Long Beach required a project scope revision and updated timeline.
+The timeline was adjusted to account for underground utility constraints and design modifications to stay within budget.

 Project timeline is set barring weather delays and other unforeseen circumstances.